MDPI-AG/crossref-sprint-retractions/README.md

-# CrossRef Metadata Sprint, Madrid
+# CrossRef Metadata Sprint 2025, Madrid

+This is reüpository with the outcomes of a 2-day hackathon at the CrossRef Metadata Sprint 2025 in Madrid, Spain.
+Due the obvious time constraints, the artefacts are very much prototypical.

 ## Retractions Data Analysis